 When choosing a physician for dermal fillers, remember it’s “The Filler”, not the filler.

-Dr. Weiner is a physician trainer for the Restylane Family of Products, Sculptra, and Bellafill and has Presidential Elite Status (Highest Level of Volume Use) for Galderma (Restylane/Sculptra/Dysport).
+Dr. Weiner is a physician trainer for the Restylane Family of Products and Sculptra and has Presidential Elite Status (Highest Level of Volume Use) for Galderma (Restylane/Sculptra/Dysport).

 We are offer a large variety of fillers which includes: